Duration: 4 weeks

 Please select your course date from the drop down menu.

-The first session of this class will be held in February 2013.
 This class is held every other month and generally starts the first Monday of that month and continues for 4 weeks.

 You’ll start by learning the ins and outs of your machine and use those skills to sew a pillow cover with a topstitched border.
 You’ll get comfortable working with cotton fabrics, measuring with precision, and finishing seams.
 You’ll then move on to sewing an easy dress pattern.
 You’ll learn how to read a pattern, how to cut out fabric from a pattern, how to transfer markings, and how to stitch darts, bias trim, zippers, hems, and interfacing.